First Quarter 2018

 Commissions governed by both license law and contractual agreement

-Questions about commission splits between real estate brokers and their real estate salespersons and associate real estate brokers are frequently asked by callers to the NYSAR Legal Hotline.
+Questions about commission split between real estate brokers and their real estate salespersons and associate real estate brokers are frequently asked by callers to the NYSAR Legal Hotline.
 This article will address common questions and misconceptions on this topic.

 Read the latest articles of interest from the National Association of REALTORS®: